thuliteio/docs/content/basics/deployment/gitlab-pages.md

 ---
 title: "Gitlab Pages"
-description: "You can use GitLab Pages to host a Thulite site for your GitLab projects, groups, or user account."
+description: "Deploy Thulite to GitLab Pages using a CI pipeline that installs dependencies, runs production builds, and publishes the public directory."
-summary: "You can use GitLab Pages to host a Thulite site for your GitLab projects, groups, or user account."
+summary: "Deploy Thulite to GitLab Pages using a CI pipeline that installs dependencies, runs production builds, and publishes the public directory."
 date: 2026-03-24T08:10:51+01:00
 lastmod: 2026-05-28T11:19:41+02:00
 draft: false